francoisgirard51/credit_risk_subprime_mortgages/README.md

-# Credit risk ccoring for subprime mortgages
+# Credit risk scoring for subprime mortgages

 This project focuses on developing a credit risk scoring model for subprime mortgages using machine learning techniques.
 We employ a logistic regression model to predict the likelihood of default and evaluate its performance through ROC and Precision-recall curve analyses.
 The steps include data preprocessing, exploratory analysis, model training, and evaluation.
 Insights derived from this project aim to enhance risk management practices in the financial sector.